The fans' memorabilia

 • Press cuttings from George Morris covering the aftermath of Radio Caroline's 1968 closedown.

-• Byron Richards has contributed some photos from Radio Caroline South, believed to have been taken by engineer Morris Brown.
+• Byron Richards has contributed some photos from Radio Caroline South taken by engineer Morris Brown.

 • John Richards remembers helping to dismantle Radio City's enormous “tower of power” aerial mast.